-Those houses, all but two gone now to cellar holes and sumac, provided the overall structure for The Eastern.
+Those houses, all but two gone now to cellar holes and sumac, provided the overall structure for The Eastern novels.
 Public records—town meeting reports, cemetery plots, census returns, probate files, commentary and social notes from old Gardiner area newspapers—framed in the details of names, dates, and events.

 From there, though, I was on my own.

-Both fiction and social history, the novel explores the themes of community and reciprocity, of working together for the common
+Both fiction and social history, the novels explore the themes of community and reciprocity, of working together for the common

 good—solid New England concepts we seem to have lost along the way.